AxelUlmestig/intro-to-cs/README.md

 ```
 NAND    = λb1.λb2.b1 (NOT b2) TRUE
-          λb1.λb2.NOT(AND b1 b2)
+        = λb1.λb2.NOT(AND b1 b2)
 ```

-Now that we've constructed the `NAND` function we've effectively proven that you can calculate all finite functions using the Lambda Calculus.
+By constructing the `NAND` function we've effectively proven that you can calculate all finite functions using the Lambda Calculus.

 But the Turing Machine can still do more than that, it can calculate functions that have inputs of arbitrary sizes.
 How can we prove that the Lambda Calculus can do the